Beer is one of the most popular and oldest beverages in the world.

 - Seek expert advice: Navigating the complexities of beer disposal, especially when dealing with hazardous waste, requires expert advice.
 Under the Resource Conservation and Recovery Act (RCRA), you are responsible for the waste you generate from “cradle to grave.”

-In need of professional advice and assistance with your expired beer disposal?
-At Shapiro, we have years of experience in liquid waste disposal.
+Need help managing expired beer disposal at scale?
+At Shapiro, we have years of experience in compliant, efficient beverage destruction and recycling.
 Contact us today and get our expert guidance.